Fall Leadership Training 2017

-The Leadership Appreciation Dinner honors and recognizes student leaders and student organizations that have enriched the University of Rochester's community through their varied programs, publications, activities, and community service.
+The Leadership Appreciation Reception honors and recognizes student leaders and student organizations that have enriched the University of Rochester's community through their varied programs, publications, activities, and community service.
 Four awards will be given during the dinner 1) Alice DeSimone, 2) Ana Hubbard 3) Outstanding New Student Organization and 4) Student Organization Photo Winner.
-This year's Leadership Appreciation Dinner will be held on Thursday, January 19th, 2017 in the Douglass Ballroom.
+This year's Leadership Appreciation Reception will be held on Thursday, January 25th, 2018 in the Douglass Ballroom.
 This event is invitation only and for organizations who are advised by Rochester Center for Community Leadership and Wilson Commons Student Activities.
 Attire is business casual.

 Alice DeSimone Award